LabHMChenABRC/PARE-analysis/Metagene-plot/README.md

 # GuitarPlotFast.R
-It is used to make metagene plot based on PARE/Degradome dataset.
+It is used to make a metagene plot based on PARE/Degradome dataset.

 ## Installation